 Since inception in 1995, our Star Growth stock picks have delivered an 18.1% p.a. total return*.
 This equates to an incredible cumulative return for investors.
 Our stock selection approach has also seen our members avoid corporate disasters, with our Financial Health Model being able to identify 96% of corporate failures before they happen.

-In this webinar, we introduce you to Australia’s premier DIY share investing platform – Stock Doctor.
+In this webinar recording, we introduce you to Australia’s premier DIY share investing platform – Stock Doctor.

 Our Co-Founder Tim Lincoln and Head of Research Kien Trinh, explain how our Financial Health Model (which is available exclusively through the Stock Doctor platform) has helped our members outperform the market by identifying high quality growth and income opportunities, while managing insolvency risk within their portfolios.